wellyshen/react-cool-form/docs/getting-started/3rd-party-ui-libraries.md

 const App = () => {
   const { form, select } = useForm({
+    id: "form-1", // The ID is used by the "useFormState" and "useFormMethods" hooks
     defaultValues: { username: "" },
     // excludeFields: ["username"], // You can also exclude the field by this option
     validate: ({ username }) => {